nolltre/vagrant_pidev/README.md

-# Pi Dev
+# Vagrant Pi Dev
-This is a Vagrantconfig for spinning up an Ubuntu development environment for crosscompiling the Linux kernel (or any other cross-compiling)
+This is a Vagrantconfig for spinning up an Ubuntu development environment for cross compiling the Linux kernel (or any other cross compiling need)

 ## Usage
 `vagrant up` spins up two boxes, one 32-bit and one 64-bit.